A unified fidelity-based framework for quantum speed limits in open quantum systems: Analysis and discussion

-All of the obtained bounds are written in terms of the quantity $\mathcal{L}_s$~\cite{Wu2020}.
-Again, all the bounds obtained in ref.~\cite{Wu2020} can be worked out, reinterpreted and rewritten to express them in the form given by Theorem~\ref{theo:superfidelity}.
-Thus, all the bounds obtained in ref.~\cite{Wu2020} are contained within the framework introduced in our work and, additionally, they are independent of the particular choice of $\mathcal{L}_s$ and any other function $D(\mathcal{F}_s)$ of the relative purity (cf.~Eq.~\eqref{eq:superfidelity}) that satisfies the properties stated in Proposition~\ref{proposition} and Theorem~\ref{theo:superfidelity}.
+All of the obtained QSLs are written in terms of the quantity $\mathcal{L}_s$~\cite{Wu2020}.
+Again, all the QSLs obtained in Ref.~\cite{Wu2020} can be worked out, reinterpreted and rewritten to express them in the form given by Theorem~\ref{theo:superfidelity}.
+Thus, all the QSLs obtained in Ref.~\cite{Wu2020} are contained within the framework introduced in our work and, additionally, they are independent of the particular choice of $\mathcal{L}_s$ and any other function $D(\mathcal{F}_s)$ of the relative purity (cf.~Eq.~\eqref{eq:superfidelity}) that satisfies the properties stated in Proposition~\ref{proposition} and Theorem~\ref{theo:superfidelity}.